-- Allowing a healing of the past and the building of a better future.
+- Allowing healing of the past and the building of a better future.

 PLR and Therapeutic Effects

 Zahi (2009) discusses 3 cases of therapeutic benefit from hypnotherapy.
-The first of these cases was that of a woman who complained of high levels of anxiety, pain and memory problems.
-Through hypnosis she regressed to the age of one year and found that he father was being hostile towards her and despite calls for her mother, she did not come to her rescue.
-At this she felt hatred for her parents and also realized that as a mother herself she did not protect her own daughter from her ex-husband.
-At this she felt very guilty.
-For next few sessions she wanted her memory problems to be worked upon.
-She underwent past – life regression therapy.
-First she found herself in Egypt where her baby was killed and buried with the Pharaoh.
+The first of these cases was that of a woman who complained of high levels of anxiety, pain, and memory problems.
+Through hypnosis, she regressed to the age of one year and found that he father was being hostile towards her and despite calls for her mother, she did not come to her rescue.
+At this, she felt hatred for her parents and also realized that as a mother herself she did not protect her own daughter from her ex-husband.
+At this, she felt very guilty.
+For the next few sessions, she wanted her memory problems to be worked upon.
+She underwent past–life regression therapy.
+First, she found herself in Egypt where her baby was killed and buried with the Pharaoh.
 She felt extremely guilty that she could not save her child.
 She also realized that her baby’s soul was at peace and this brought her relief.
-In another PLR session she found herself as a mother during the holocaust that died but saved her son.
+In another PLR session, she found herself as a mother during the holocaust that died but saved her son.
 This memory surprised her and she said that she had never saved anyone before.
 She said that this memory filled in the gaps in her memory that she was struggling with and she did not have memory problems again.
 The second such case in which symptoms were removed completely through hypnotic suggestion was that of a Jew, who strongly believed in the idea of the soul leaving the body and accepted it without question.
-Interestingly, Zahi proposes that benefit from therapy can also be felt by non- believers or those whose beliefs oppose that involving non- material elements such as the soul.
+Interestingly, Zahi proposes that benefit from therapy can also be felt by non-believers or those whose beliefs oppose those involving non-material elements such as the soul.